QUESTIONS ABOUT THE M.A. PROGRAM

 How do I go about sending in my transcripts?

-One unofficial transcript from each university attended must be uploaded into the application by the December 13th deadline.
+One unofficial transcript from each university attended must be uploaded into the application by the application deadline.
 We only accept unofficial transcripts for application evaluation.
 Please do not mail transcripts.
 If you are offered admission, you will be requested to obtain one official transcript for each university attended and given instructions on how to submit those official transcripts.